-Ghastly ghouls and scary creatures of the night will come out to play starting this weekend, as Fright Nights at the South Florida Fairgrounds celebrates their Sweet 16!
+On October 11, ghastly ghouls and scary creatures of the night will come out to play as Fright Nights at the South Florida Fairgrounds celebrates their 17th year!
 One of the characters you’ll be drawn to this season, Massara, is the personification of why sometimes it’s better to stay in the shadows!

 Recently, Palm Beach Happening had the opportunity to talk to the woman behind the make-up, Renata Rodrigues, and find out why she decided to turn to a life of murderous mayhem, at least for part of the year.

 Posted by Fright Nights at the South Florida Fairgrounds on Saturday, August 19, 2017

 Do you like scary movies?
 Yes, I like watching scary movies, although I prefer the more creepy kind than the gore kind.
 The ones that linger on your mind way after you watch it.

 What inspired you to work at Fright Nights?
 My husband is Craig McInnis, creative director of Fright Nights.
 When we met and I got to know about his work at the haunts I was very interested in being a part of it.
 I always wanted to do some acting and thought this was a great opportunity.
 In 2015 I volunteer for a weekend and fell in love with it.

 Who is your favorite Hollywood creature creator/make-up artist, and why?
 I can’t say I have a favorite.
 I just watched the new IT movie and it was great!
 In my view the creation of the character and the acting is where it is at.
 But of course, great costume and make-up brings it to life.

 Escape Rooms (and Zombies) seem to be the No. 1 thing in the haunted world this year.
 What is the allure of escape rooms?
 Escape rooms are so much fun!
 It’s thrilling as people feed on each other’s fear.
 Many times you will be with total strangers and yet you learn to work together and see what each person’s strengths are.